ethereum/devp2p/discv5/discv5-wire.md

 maximum for `total`.
 If exceeded, additional responses may be ignored.

 When handling NODES as a response to FINDNODE, the recipient should verify that the received nodes match the requested distances.
+When handling NODES as a response to FINDNODE, the recipient might verify the validity of th e ENR record.
+In case any of the ENR record is malformed or it has invalid signature the recipient might ignore this specific ENR record.

 ### TALKREQ Request (0x05)